 I had been to Venga Empanadas in San Francisco's Mission District and was delighted when a second location opened late last year on Main Street in Redwood City.
 Argentine empanadas are baked, not fried, and Venga offers at least 18 varieties, both meat and veggie, along with a half-dozen homemade soups, crisp salads, desserts and Argentine specialty foods.

 The three principals of the restaurant bring a variety of experience.
 Paula Capovilla is from Patagonia; Alicia Jimenez is from Mexico City; and Pablo Romano is from Argentina.

-Romano said that in his younger days, he owned a campground/boat rental operation near the Atlantic coast and ran a roadside parrilla, a traditional Argentine iron barbecue grill.
+Romano said that in his younger days, he owned a campground/boat rental operation near the Atlantic coast.
+Nearby, he ran a roadside parrilla, a traditional Argentine iron barbecue grill.
 He is also an artist, graphic designer and musician.

 My favorite empanadas at the new Redwood City outpost were the Argentine beef ($3.95) made with beef, onions, red bell pepper and hard-boiled egg.
 The savory aji gallina ($3.95) with chicken, onions, yellow bell pepper, tomatoes, parsley, cumin, saffron, chile flakes and cayenne pepper was spicy but not hot.

 There are plenty of options for vegetarians, too.
 The California veggie ($3.95) was filled with spinach, Napa cabbage, carrots, mushrooms, raisins and almonds.
 The three-cheese-and-walnut empanada ($3.95) with mozzarella, blue and Monterey jack cheeses; onions; and caramelized walnuts was both creamy and crunchy.